dalance/svlint/md/ruleset-DaveMcEwan-designnaming.md

 This technique adds useful redundancy for readers/reviewers, which is especially useful for very large modules.
-By analogy, this is similar to the use of arrowheads in a electical schematic - sure, arrowheads are not essential but they can be very useful in helping readers understand the flow of information!
+By analogy, this is similar to the use of arrowheads in a electical schematic - sure, arrowheads aren't essential but they can be very useful in helping readers understand the flow of information!
-There are at least 6 ways in which this naming convention technique adds value:
+There are several ways in which this naming convention technique adds value:

 - Visually highlight port connections.
-  Internal signals should not have any prefix but ports should, so the prefixes make ports stand out clearly.
+  Internal signals should not have any prefix but ports should, so the prefixes make port connections stand out clearly in code reviews.
 - Provide assurance that inputs are not accidentally connected to the wrong thing.
   For example, an input that should be connected directly to a DFF, but must